 There is no overarching US authority for project development and finance, and different industry sectors are subject to varying levels of government regulation.
 For the energy sector, the major authorities at the federal level include the Nuclear Regulatory Commission (NRC) as to the licensing and administration of nuclear power plants, and the Federal Energy Regulatory Commission (FERC) as to the approval of facilities for interstate or foreign import, export or transmission of oil, gas and power.
-For example, development of a liquefied natural gas (LNG) regasification terminal requires FERC approval of the import of gas, approval of the construction of the facility itself, and approval of the onward transmission of gas in the US market.
+For example, development of a liquefied natural gas (LNG) liquefaction export terminal requires an order by the Department of Energy (DOE) authorising the exports (easier to obtain for exports to countries with free trade agreements with the US), authorisation by FERC of the siting and construction of the facility itself and approval of the onward transmission of gas in the US market.
 FERC also regulates rates for electric transmission projects and natural gas pipelines, which can determine whether a project can be financed.
 There are also significant authorities at the state and local level, including regulatory approvals by state energy siting commissions, state public utility or public service commissions, and local boards whose approval may be needed for siting and rightsof-way for electric generation and transmission projects.
 In particular, the state siting commissions take into account a number of factors regarding the economic and environmental impacts of a proposed project, and solicit the views of diverse public and private stakeholders, including competitors and nongovernmental organisations.